By: Marilyn L. Davis

 Many people don’t make changes because they procrastinate, or they spend hours thinking about changing.
-Then the project has gotten so large, that it seems insurmountable.
+Then the project has gotten so large that it seems impossible.
 This happens for many of us in early recovery.
 We view the past and see all of our missed opportunities, wasted time, and damaged relationships.
 We don’t think we can ever repair any of it.

-See what self-defeating behaviors cost you the opportunity, and then change them, so you won’t miss another.
+See what self-defeating behaviors cost you the opportunity, and then change them so that you won’t miss another.

 From Hope to History that Recovery Works

 Pick up the phone and call, make amends, or do something nice for those who support you.
 When you make that much headway, you’re often pleased with your progress and will spend a little more time on resolving some of your other issues.